75lb/array-tools/README.md

 ```
 <a name="module_array-tools.pluck"></a>
 ### a.pluck(recordset, property) ⇒ <code>Array</code>
-Returns an array containing the value of each specified property, if it exists.
+Returns an array containing each value plucked from the specified property of each object in the input array.

 **Kind**: static method of <code>[array-tools](#module_array-tools)</code>
 **Category**: chainable